langchain-ai/langgraph/README.md

 Langchain Expression Language allows you to easily define chains (DAGs) but does not have a good mechanism for adding in cycles.
 `langgraph` adds that syntax.

+## How-to Guides

+These guides show how to use LangGraph in particular ways.

+### Async

+If you are running LangGraph in async workflows, you may want to create the nodes to be async by default.
+For a walkthrough on how to do that, see [this documentation](https://github.com/langchain-ai/langgraph/blob/main/examples/async.ipynb)

+### Streaming Tokens

+Sometimes language models take a while to respond and you may want to stream tokens to end users.
+For a guide on how to do this, see [this documentation](https://github.com/langchain-ai/langgraph/blob/main/examples/streaming-tokens.ipynb)

+### Persistence

+LangGraph comes with built-in persistence, allowing you to save the state of the graph at point and resume from there.
+For a walkthrough on how to do that, see [this documentation](https://github.com/langchain-ai/langgraph/blob/main/examples/persistence.ipynb)

+### Human-in-the-loop

+LangGraph comes with built-in support for human-in-the-loop workflows.
+This is useful when you want to have a human review the current state before proceeding to a particular node.
+For a walkthrough on how to do that, see [this documentation](https://github.com/langchain-ai/langgraph/blob/main/examples/human-in-the-loop.ipynb)

 ## Examples

 ### ChatAgentExecutor: with function calling